josiassanchez1976/google-maps/README.md

 ## Real Category Extraction

 After performing a search, use the **Obtener categorías reales** button to fetch the category displayed on Google Maps for each result.
-This step runs Selenium in headless Chrome, so ensure Chrome/ChromeDriver are installed.
+Selenium opens Chrome visibly with GPU and 3D APIs disabled to avoid WebGL errors.
+The extractor retries each place up to three times and requires Chrome/ChromeDriver to be installed.

 ## Manual visual review